Bijni Assembly constituency

-Bijni Assembly constituency is one of the 126 state legislative assembly constituencies in Assam state in North Eastern India.
-It is also one of the 10 state legislative assembly constituencies included in the Kokrajhar Lok Sabha constituency.
+Bijni State assembly constituency is one of the 126 state legislative assembly constituencies in Assam, India.
+It is one of the nine assembly segments that constitute the Kokrajhar Lok Sabha constituency.
+Since 2026, it has been represented by Arup Kumar Dey of the Bharatiya Janata Party.

-Town Details
+Established in 1951, the constituency was redrawn during the 2023 delimitation exercise.
+The reconstituted constituency now includes Bijni town, and many other rural areas of the Chirang district.

-Following are details on Bijni Assembly constituency:
+Local self-governed segments